argoproj/argo-cd/docs/architecture/authz-authn.md

 1. **http Handler**: represents the http handlers responsible for invoking the business logic (core functionality) requested.
-An example of business logic is: `List Applications`. http handlers are also responsible for invoking the RBAC enforcement function to validate if the authenticated user has permission to execute this business logic.
+An example of business logic is: `List Applications`.
+Http handlers are also responsible for invoking the [RBAC][7] enforcement function to validate if the authenticated user has permission to execute this business logic.